zgid123/rails-boilerplate/README.md

 Boilerplate for Ruby on Rails using Modular architecture.
 Using `PnPM` workspaces to handle monorepo for JavaScript/TypeScript inside Rails app managed by `Vite`.

+**Notes**:

+- Even this boilerplate provides a way to integrate `vite` for root app, **DO NOT** use it

+- If you still wanna integrate `vite` for root app, you should check plugin config and make it works yourself

 # Project Structure

 ```sh